Updated June 28, 2023

 - Given that a large number of commodity derivative transactions are leveraged, even a small change in the price can have a colossal impact on the portfolio gains.

-- Investment in commodities may not be ideal for portfolio diversification purposes as they exhibit a negative or low correlation with the prices of stocks.
+- Investment in commodities may not be ideal for portfolio diversification as they exhibit a negative or low correlation with the prices of stocks.